tmiketic/bbot3/README.md

-You can view the chatbot separately at https://www.tidio.com/panel/sandbox?projectPublicKey=opbvdwniyv3cvej8wjtwq9nhyjqhcvbm&automationId=19249939
+You can also view the chatbot separately at https://www.tidio.com/panel/sandbox?projectPublicKey=opbvdwniyv3cvej8wjtwq9nhyjqhcvbm&automationId=19249939